 Embodiment: Viewing the body as a doorway to discovery through embracing the singular body-mind experience.
 This cognitive science is expressed as mindful states of the natural collective whole and feeling complete-the product is peace

-Kinesthetics: Awareness beyond traditional physical exercise or therapeutic applications as instead being able to feel body motion through the limbs and body as an tangible experience.
-Mind/body/physical coordinated exercise to enhance awareness of Interior world unlike the six exteroceptive senses as it includes nero-muscle and bone awareness, movement sight, taste, smell, touch, hearing, and balance all wrapped into interventions that help to improve physical endurance and coordination.
+Kinesthetics: Awareness going beyond traditional physical exercise or therapeutic applications as instead being able to feel body motion through the limbs and body as an tangible experience.
+Mind/body/physical coordinated exercise to enhance awareness of Interior world through all exteroceptive senses, including nero-muscle and bone awareness, movement sight, taste, smell, touch, hearing, and balance.
+An physical physiology for interventions that aids improving mind, physical endurance and coordination.

 Neuroplasticity: The brain's ability to reorganize itself by forming new neural connections.
 A.T.M. enhances the process no mater your age, history or conditions thus remapping healthy neurons.The brain is always embodied, and our subjective experience always has a bodily component, just as all so-called bodily experiences have a mental component," Doidge explains in The Brain's Way of Healing.

 Proprioception: The sense of the relative position of neighboring parts of the body with space/distance by which we perceive the outside world from our mind (juxtaposition body to mind awareness).